 Top Foods Diabetics With Kidney Disease Shouldn't Eat

 Navigating a kidney-friendly diet is crucial for those with kidney disease, as certain foods can play a vital role in managing and supporting kidney health.
-In this article, we talk about foods to avoid with kidney disease and diabetes, so you can better manage your symptoms.
-Some treatment options include Epoetin Alfa-Epbx; this medication is used to treat anemia (low red blood cell count) in people with long-term serious kidney disease (chronic kidney failure).
+In this article, we talk about foods to avoid with kidney disease and diabetes, and treatments like Filspari (sparsentan), a prescription medication used to treat a rare kidney condition called IgA nephropathy (IgAN).
+Filspari works by blocking two receptors (endothelin and angiotensin) that are involved in causing high blood pressure and kidney damage.

 5 Worst Foods and Drinks